Shoyab1707/Cipherly-TextToEmoji/README.md

 ## Getting Started

-You can try out Ciplerly by visiting: `https://remarkable-melba-59816d.netlify.app/`
+You can try out Ciplerly by visiting: [click here](https://remarkable-melba-59816d.netlify.app/)

 If you want to run this project locally, follow these steps: